What is Corporate Development?

-An effective Corp Dev department has the ability to assess value and risk in an accurate fashion, generate a significant number of deals, acquire targets and drive business strategy.
+An effective Corp Dev department has the ability to assess value and risk accurately, generate a significant number of deals, acquire targets, and drive an optimal and successful business strategy.

 Source: M&A financial modeling course from CFI.

 Corp Dev helps a company define the strategy optimal for its growth.
-You can learn more by exploring these additional resources:
+You can learn more by exploring these additional resources, freely provided by CFI: